Alleged Epstein Collaborator Ghislaine Maxwell Ducked Notoriety For A Decade, Reportedly Changing Residences

-Ghislaine Maxwell, an alleged co-conspirator of sex offender Jeffrey Epstein, had recently lived in a quiet Massachusetts town known as Manchester-by-the-Sea, but over the last decade was difficult to track down and had lived in various locations across the world, according to a report published by The Washington Post on Friday.
+Ghislaine Maxwell, an alleged co-conspirator of sex offender Jeffrey Epstein, recently lived in a quiet Massachusetts town known as Manchester-by-the-Sea.
+Over the last decade, Maxwell proved difficult to track down, as she reportedly lived in various locations across the world, according to a report published by The Washington Post on Friday.

 A woman in New York filed a lawsuit against Maxwell claiming that she and three other unnamed women recruited and groomed girls for Epstein, per The Washington Post report.

 The 57-year-old alleged Epstein accomplice had reportedly been difficult to locate for years.
-Police reportedly attempted to interview Maxwell during their 2007 investigation into Epstien, though were unsuccessful in tracking her down.
-In the decade the followed, Maxwell would allegedly call several countries around the world home, including residences in London, New York, Paris, and on various boats in the Caribbean, The Washington Post said.
+Police reportedly attempted to interview Maxwell during their 2007 investigation into Epstein, but they were unsuccessful in finding her at the time.
+In the decade that followed, Maxwell allegedly settled in several countries around the world, including drifting between residences in London, New York, Paris, and on various boats in the Caribbean, as reported by The Washington Post.

-In recent years, Maxwell reportedly lived in a quiet shore town made famous by the 2016 film of the same name staring Casey Affleck.
+In recent years, Maxwell reportedly lived in a quiet shore town made famous by the 2016 film of the same name, starring Academy-Award winner Casey Affleck.

+Maxwell has reportedly been described as the coordinator of a previous sex trafficking operation involving Epstein, who pleaded guilty to state charges in exchange for a plea deal that halted a federal investigation.
+The plea deal allowed Epstein, who had notable connections that included former President Bill Clinton and current President Donald Trump, to get away with minimal jail time as part of a work-release program, per NBC News.

 Jeffrey Epstein's gal pal Ghislaine Maxwell spotted at In-N-Out Burger in first photos since his death https://t.co/ZeGqWbvFKx pic.twitter.com/cmJC07v5qm